MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-version-5.md

 > [!IMPORTANT]
 >
-> - Creating new sites with Bootstrap version 5 is only supported with the [enhanced data model](../admin/enhanced-data-model.md).
+> - Site creation with Bootstrap version 5 is only supported with the [enhanced data model](../admin/enhanced-data-model.md).

 Power Platform environments and Power Pages sites use Bootstrap version 3 by default.
 To start creating new sites with Bootstrap version 5, you need to enable the [enhanced data model](../admin/enhanced-data-model.md) in your environment.
 Once the setting is enabled, all new sites created in the environment use Bootstrap version 5.